Doctor-trusted hair loss treatments

 The most common side effects are sexual health-related, like decreased libido, erectile dysfunction (ED), and ejaculation disorder.

-Here’s how these possible sexual side effects vary based on dosage:
+Here’s how these possible sexual side effects vary based on dose:

 Side Effects of Finasteride 1mg